 Our goal is to produce young men and women who ~

 - Will develop a deep understanding and a solid foundation for what it means to study and learn a foreign language well.

 - Will acquire love, respect, and have appreciation for other languages as part of God’s creation.

 - Will learn that each language as part of God’s creation has its own pronunciation, grammar rules, peculiarities, idiosyncrasies, and beauty that are to be admired and are worthy of being studied.

 - Will learn that different languages both separate and unite us.

-In the Rhetoric School students have the option of continuing their Latin study through a collegiate level (AP) or studying Spanish.
-The goal of each of these is fluency.
-Students who continue Latin will deepen their appreciation for the foundations of western culture as they learn to read the ideas of Latin-speaking politicians, poets, and theologians.
-Students who study Spanish will gain access to the history and contemporary culture of people with whom Americans interact.
+In the Rhetoric School students continue their Latin study through a collegiate level (AP).
+Students who learn Latin will deepen their appreciation for the foundations of western culture as they learn to read the ideas of Latin-speaking politicians, poets, and theologians.